exercism/v3/languages/elixir/exercises/concept/booleans/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student the basics of booleans and logicical expressions in Elixir
+The goal of this exercise is to teach the student the basics of booleans and logicical expressions in Elixir through the expression of game rule logic(1).

 ## Learning objectives